Obarun/66/doc/tree.md

 valid fields for `-o` options are:

    - **depends=**: comma separated list of dependencies for *tree* or `none`.
 If the name of the *tree* passed as dependencies doesn't exist, it will be automatically created.
-   - **requiredby=**: comma separated list of trees required by *tree* or none.
-If the name of the *tree* passed as required by dependencies doesn't exist, it will be automatically created.
+   - **requiredby=**: comma separated list of trees required-by *tree* or none.
+If the name of the *tree* passed as required-by dependencies doesn't exist, it will be automatically created.
    - **groups=**: add *tree* to the specified groups.
 Accepted group are `boot`, `admin`, `user` and `none` —see [Groups behavior](#groups-behavior).
    - **allow=**: comma separated list of account to allow at *tree*.
 Account must be valid on the system. **name account is expected** not the corresponding `UID` of the account.
 The term `user` is also accepted to significate that all user neither root of the system can use *tree*.
    - **deny=**: comma separated list of account to deny at *tree*.
 Account must be valid on the system. **name account is expected** not the corresponding `UID` of the account.
 The term `user` is also accepted to significate that all user neither root of the system can use *tree*.